Where did the name qTeller come from?

 - Genes with many small exons (instead of one or a couple of large exons) will disproportionately appear to lose expression as sequencing lengths get longer.

 I have a bunch of RNA-seq data, but it isn't from maize, am I out of luck?

 Not necessarily.
 The modular framework for both qTeller visualizations and the back-end RNA-seq analysis means it's possible to generate an instance of qTeller for practically any species with a reference genome.
 But it does take a certain critical mass of RNA-seq data before qTeller figures become informative.
 For an example of what is NOT enough data to really be informative, try generating bar plots or scatter plots using Arabidopsis thaliana gene names.
 Example.

-The idea for this website started when a friend asked me "Can you tell me where the genes under this QTL I'm interested in are expressed?"
+The idea for this tool started when a friend asked me "Can you tell me where the genes under this QTL I'm interested in are expressed?"
 After the fourth or fifth time I was asked this question (or the related one "I'm really interested in gene X, can you tell me where it is expressed?")
 I figured I might as well build a web interface so I wouldn't need to look up the expression values for genes in specific regions manually each time.
 And if I was going to build I website anyway, I figured I would include all the other datasets I use myself when I'm trying to decide which genes I'm most interested in.
-In maize that means genes with syntenic orthologs in other grasses, and genes which have been previously characterized and studied -- the classical genes of maize genetics -- which are disproprotionately likely to also be genes with conserved syntenic orthologs in other grass species. -James
+In maize that means genes with syntenic orthologs in other grasses, and genes which have been previously characterized and studied -- the classical genes of maize genetics -- which are disproprotionately likely to also be genes with conserved syntenic orthologs in other grass species.